Booking & Access

 The Open Championship returns to St Andrews in July 2027.
 Around 35,000 spectators per day on competition rounds.
 A town of 17,000 people.
 The train is full, the hotel rooms went in 2024, and the queues outside the Old Tom Morris shop are twenty minutes long by 8am.
 Here is how to navigate it.

-The Open Championship returns to St Andrews in July 2027.
-The 155th edition of the oldest major in golf, at the course where golf has been played continuously since the fifteenth century, will draw approximately 200,000 spectators across the week.
+The Open Championship returns to St Andrews on 11–18 July 2027.
+The 155th edition of the oldest major in golf — the 31st time the Old Course has hosted it, more than any other venue — will draw approximately 200,000 spectators across the week.
 The town has a permanent population of 17,000.
 The maths is uncomfortable.

 St Andrews in Open week is a specific experience — one that rewards preparation and punishes improvisation.
 What follows is a practical guide to making it work, whether you have tickets, are relying on practice rounds, or are planning to be in the area without either.